 Formal Training Requirements and Expectations.

-Trainees are expected to attend all parts of a formal training program receive credit for the course.
+Trainees are expected to attend all parts of a formal training program to receive credit for the course.

 Written examinations are administered for designated formal courses to evaluate the employee’s understanding of the material.
 The passing grade for most examinations is 70 percent.